 In addition, there are several other achievements that BRG has achieved in restoring peatlands in Indonesia [30].
 The government has succeeded in restoring peatlands of approximately 900 thousand hectares by 2019.
 The government says this figure has met 87% of their target as a percentage.
-Meanwhile, for concessions where the company has implemented peatlands restoration, the progress Sriwijaya Conference on Sustainable Environment, Agriculture and Farming System IOP Publishing achieved is only approximately 500 thousand hectares (29%) [30], [32].
+Meanwhile, for concessions where the company has implemented peatlands restoration, the progress achieved is only approximately 500 thousand hectares (29%) [30], [32].
 This number is still far from the expected target.